tapanther/Tritan/docs/CampaignLog_0.md

 *570Y 2M 13KAL*

-The Party departs [Noxwall][], tasked with discovering the fate of Cantfall, a small town along the Black Highway.
+The Party departs [Noxwall][Noxwall], tasked with discovering the fate of Cantfall, a small town along the Black Highway.
 The Noxwall and Cantfall Aldermen are brothers, and the two towns share a lot of family members.

 ---